developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<HTTPS_Proxy value="https://my.proxy.com:8181"/>

 ### No_Proxy
-**Applies only to the Zebra Webkit engine**.
+**Applies to the Zebra Webkit engine only**.
 Used to specify sites to be accessed directly rather than through a proxy.
 Accepts a comma-separated list of host names, domain names (beginning with a dot), IP addresses, or CIDR-format IP network addresses.
 Examples: myhost, .mydomain.com, 192.168.1.1 and 192.168.0.0/24.
 **Possible Values**:

 * Comma separated list of direct access addresses.